 As mentioned above, Global Warming (CO_2 emissions) represents our absolute priority for the years to come.
-This means we will put extraordinary efforts to cut the CO_2 emissions generated by our products.
+This means we will put extraordinary efforts to cut the CO_2 emissions generated by our products1.
 We will pursue this goal by applying the strategy outlined above to improve our efficiency (of both materials and energy) and replace the most impactful inputs.

 Yet, it will not be possible to eliminate all emissions from manufacturing process of our physical product.
-For residual ${\rm CO_2}$ generation, Arpa will compensate with equivalent carbon dioxide savings elsewhere.
+Arpa compensates part of the residual CO2 emissions with equivalent carbon dioxide savings elsewhere.
 This will be achieved either through purchase of fully-accredited carbon offsets, or, preferably, by developing our own carbon removal projects.

-Carbon neutrality is defined by the state when the carbon emissions associated an activity have been compensated by funding an equivalent amount of carbon savings elsewhere in the world.
-By buying offsets and developing carbon sequestering projects it is possible to fully balance out residual emissions and hence obtain a carbon neutral product.
-Our aim is to achieve carbon neutrality for our products by 2030 and, even more ambitiously, by 2021 for FENIX panels (for which a dedicated position paper is available at fenixforinteriors.com).
+Carbon neutrality is defined by the state when the carbon emissions associated to an activity have been compensated by funding an equivalent amount of carbon savings elsewhere in the world.
+By buying offsets and developing carbon projects it is possible to fully balance out residual emissions and hence obtain a carbon neutral product.

+Starting from 2021, all our FENIX® panels are carbon neutral (fenixforinteriors.com/it/fenixcarbonneutral).